Tanjingw/Tanjingw.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postgraduate student at University of Copenhagen and my main research is Demographics.
-Specifically, my recent research is based on China Migrants Dynamics Survey that investigates the impact of urban characteristics on the social behaviour of migrant populations.
+I am a postgraduate student at University of Copenhagen and my main research is Demographics and Labor Economics.
+Specifically, my recent research is based on China Migrants Dynamics Survey to investigate the impact of urban characteristics on the social behaviour of migrants.
 Another project is a study of the impact of the Three Gorges Navigation Quasi-Natural Experiment on economic development.
 {style="text-align: justify;"}